illucIT/lucene-utils/README.md

 ## Requirements

-`lucene-utils` is compiled with the Java7 compilation target, but it has support for Jigsaw (Java9+ module system).
+`lucene-utils` is compiled with the Java21 compilation target, and has support for Jigsaw (Java9+ module system).

 In order to use it in a modular project, add the module `com.illucit.lucene.utils` to your project.

-An example can be seen in the `module-info.java` of `example-projects/java10`.
+An example can be seen in the `module-info.java` of `example-projects/java21`.

-    module lucene.utils.java10example {
+    module lucene.utils.java21example {
         [...]
         requires com.illucit.lucene.utils;
     }